iterative/dvc.org/content/docs/user-guide/project-structure/internal-files.md

 - `.dvc/tmp/index`: Directory for remote index files that are used for optimizing `dvc push`, `dvc pull`, `dvc fetch` and `dvc status -c` operations

-- `.dvc/tmp/state`: This file is used for optimization.
-It is a SQLite database, that contains hash values for files tracked in a DVC project, with respective timestamps and inodes to avoid unnecessary file hash computations.
-It also contains a list of links (from cache to <abbr>workspace</abbr>) created by DVC and is used to cleanup your workspace when calling `dvc checkout`.
+- `.dvc/tmp/md5s`: This directory is used for optimization.
+It contains a SQLite database, that stores hash values for files tracked in a DVC project, with respective timestamps and inodes to avoid unnecessary file hash computations.

-- `.dvc/tmp/state-journal`: Temporary file for SQLite operations

-- `.dvc/tmp/state-wal`: Another SQLite temporary file
+- `.dvc/tmp/links`: This directory contains a SQLite database, that stores a list of links (from cache to <abbr>workspace</abbr>) created by DVC and is used to cleanup your workspace when calling `dvc checkout`.

 - `.dvc/tmp/updater`: This file is used store the latest available version of DVC.
 It's used to remind the user to upgrade when the installed version is